 4. Eavesdropping on network printer traffic

-It’s known that Hackers can eavesdrop on traffic on networks.
-Not only can they eavesdrop, but they can potentially capture documents that are sent from computers to the printers
+It’s known that Hackers can eavesdrop on network traffic.
+Not only can they eavesdrop, but they can potentially capture documents that are sent from computers to the printers.

-Believe it or not, attacks from inside a network is only half the problem.
-If a printer is accessible via the Internet, the field of potential hackers becomes exponentially more worrying.
+Believe it or not, attacks from inside a network are only half the problem.
+If a printer is accessible via the Internet, the number of potential hackers becomes exponentially more worrying.

-1. Send bizarre print jobs to a connected and unsecure printer
+1. Send bizarre and unwanted print jobs to a connected and unsecure printer

 2. Use the printer to transmit faxes